 While aches and pains with a cold or flu are often widespread, occasionally they are more concentrated in the neck and shoulders.
 For these localised aches, I’d suggest trying an arnica gel such as Atrogel.
 You might know arnica gel as a treatment for bruising, but it is also a great way to ease muscle aches and joint pain.

 8. Pay attention to the ingredients in cold and flu medicines

 You might be taking a decongestant, hot drink or other cold and flu remedy, but it’s important to check the label for any ingredients that might hinder sleep.

-Many of these remedies contain caffeine, which is great during the day when you’re feeling a bit sluggish and lethargic, but at night when you’re trying to get some recovery sleep, the last thing you want is caffeine keeping you awake!
+Many of these remedies contain caffeine, which is fine during the day when you’re feeling a bit sluggish and lethargic, but at night when you’re trying to get some recovery sleep, the last thing you want is caffeine keeping you awake!

 In addition, some of the hot drinks available at your local pharmacy will contain lots of sugar, which will have a similar effect to caffeine.

-If you're looking for a low sugar, caffeine free and paracteamol free hot drink for colds and flu, I'd recommend our own Echinaforce Hot Drink, a soothing drink with a sweet black elderberry.
+If you're looking for a low sugar, caffeine free and paracetamol free hot drink for colds and flu, I'd recommend our own Echinaforce Hot Drink, a soothing drink with a sweet black elderberry.
 Made with sweet black elderberry, this is a tasty, comforting drink that's great for easing particularly severe symptoms.